 - 1/2 tsp organic cane sugar

-- 1 Tbsp (15 ml) olive oil, plus more for coating bowl
+- 1 Tbsp olive oil (plus more for coating bowl)

 To a large mixing bowl, add yeast, garlic, herbs, sea salt, organic cane sugar, all-purpose flour, and spelt flour and whisk.

-Make a well in the dry ingredients and add olive oil and 1/2 cup (120 ml) of warm water to start.
+Make a well in the dry ingredients and add olive oil and two-thirds of the warm water to start (1/2 cup or 120 ml as original recipe is written // adjust if altering batch size).
 Stir with a wooden spoon to mix.
 Add more water as needed until a dough forms.

 Transfer to a clean, well-floured surface and knead until smooth and elastic - about 2 minutes - adding more flour as needed to prevent sticking.

-Wipe out mixing bowl and add a bit of oil - 1 tsp.
+Wipe out mixing bowl and add a bit of oil (1 tsp as original recipe is written // adjust if altering batch size).
 Roll dough around to coat and position seam-side down in the bowl.
 Cover with a damp towel or plastic wrap.
 Set in a warm place to rise for 1 hour.

-Once doubled in size (see photo), cut dough into 6 even pieces, arrange on a clean surface, and lay a damp towel on top.
+Once doubled in size (see photo), cut dough into 6 even pieces (amount as original recipe is written // adjust if altering batch size), arrange on a clean surface, and lay a damp towel on top.
 Let rest.

 In the meantime, heat a large skillet (electric or cast iron) to medium-high heat (~375 degrees F/ 190 C).

 One at a time on a lightly floured surface, roll each piece of dough into a large circle that's fairly thin (not paper thin, but less than 1/8th inch thick - see photo).